Ørjan Nyland: Norwich City

 On 1 February 2021, Nyland signed for Norwich City for the remainder of the 2020–21 season.
 On 26 June 2021, he announced his departure from Norwich City.

 Bournemouth

 Nyland signed with Championship club Bournemouth on a free transfer on 17 August 2021.
 A week later, he made his debut for the club in the second round of the EFL Cup against former club Norwich City, conceding six goals in the process as the Cherries fell to a 0–6 defeat.
-On 31st January 2022, Bournemouth and Nyland agreed to terminate his contract but he remained at the Cherries to train to assist with his injury recovery.
+On 31 January 2022, Bournemouth and Nyland agreed to terminate his contract but he remained at the Cherries to train to assist with his injury recovery.

 Reading

 On 10 March 2022, Nyland signed for Reading on a short-term contract until the end of the 2021–22 season.
 On 20 May 2022, Reading confirmed that Nyland would leave the club upon the expiration of his contract.

 RB Leipzig

 On 9 October 2022, Nyland joined RB Leipzig until June 2023, as a replacement for injured Péter Gulácsi and Janis Blaswich.
-In his last match, on May 27th, Nyland assisted Christopher Nkunku in the last minute of added time, enabling the latter to win the 2022-23 Golden Boot.
+In his last match, on 27 May 2023, Nyland assisted Christopher Nkunku in the last minute of added time in a 4–2 victory over Schalke, enabling the latter to win the 2022–23 Bundesliga top scorer, along with Niclas Füllkrug.